AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    </div>
    ```

-   Above is the production markup for the Hello World Component.
+   The above is the production markup for the Hello World Component.
 A `data-duration` attribute is included since the component is used on a Sequence channel.
 The `data-duration` attribute is used by the sequence channel to know for how long a sequence item is to be displayed.

-   The component renders a `div` and an `h1` tag with text. `${properties.message}` is a portion of HTL script that will output the contents of a JCR property named `message`.
-A dialog is created later that allows a user to enter a value for the `message` property text.
+   The component renders a `div` and an `h1` tag with text. `${properties.message}` is a portion of HTL script that outputs the contents of a JCR property that is named `message`.
+A dialog box is created later that allows a user to enter a value for the `message` property text.

    Also note that BEM (Block Element Modifier) notation is used with the component.
 BEM is a CSS coding convention that makes it easier to create reusable components.
-BEM is the notation used by [AEM's Core Components](https://github.com/Adobe-Marketing-Cloud/aem-core-wcm-components/wiki/CSS-coding-conventions). <!-- DEAD LINK More info can be found at: [https://getbem.com/](https://getbem.com/) -->
+BEM is the notation used by [AEM's Core Components](https://github.com/adobe/aem-core-wcm-components/wiki/CSS-coding-conventions). <!-- DEAD LINK More info can be found at: [https://getbem.com/](https://getbem.com/) -->

 1. Create a file beneath `/apps/weretail-run/components/content/helloworld` named `edit.html.`